learnk8s/learnk8s.io/src/requests-limits/content.md

 _Is there a component in Kubernetes that measures the actual CPU and memory?_

-Kubernetes has several components designed to collect metrics, but two are important in this case:
+Kubernetes has several components designed to collect metrics, but two are essential in this case:

 1. The [kubelet collects metrics such as CPU and memory](https://rancher.com/blog/2019/native-kubernetes-monitoring-tools-part-1#cadvisor) from your Pods.
 1. The [metric server](https://github.com/kubernetes-sigs/metrics-server) collects and aggregates metrics from all kubelets.

 Inspecting the kubelet for metrics isn't convenient — particularly if you run clusters with thousands of nodes.

-When you want to know the memory and CPU usage for your pod, you should retrieve the dat from the metric server.
+When you want to know the memory and CPU usage for your pod, you should retrieve the data from the metric server.

 > Not all clusters come with metrics server enabled by default.
 For example, EKS (the managed Kubernetes offering from Amazon Web Services) does not come with a metrics server installed by default.